lrq3000/openarena_engine_serversidedemos/README.md

 Servers obviously need these binaries to record and play demos.

-Clients also need these binaries to play demos.
+Clients also need these binaries to play demos (unless they connect to a server replaying the demos, in this case they don't need anything).

 USAGE
 -----